Welcome to my Blog!

 Speaking of heartwarming, my second novel is a murder mystery and a love story rolled into in one.
 The Maidstone Conspiracy was published by Solstice Publishing Ltd. of Farmington, MO.
 This is a story of passion and intrigue spanning the world, from the graceful beauty of the English countryside to the rugged grandure of the Colorado foothills.
 Writing this novel was great fun!
 Here’s the link, hope you’ll check it out: The Maidstone Conspiracy It tied for third as Best Mystery of 2015 in the P&E poll.

 In between the two novels, a collection of my short stories called, Encounters With Life–Tales of Living, Loving and Laughter, was published also by Solstice Publishing.
 The 34 stories will inspire and amuse you, and warm your heart.

 Here’s the link: : Encounters With Life com.
 It was named Best Short Story Collection of 2015 in the open category in that readers’ poll.

 EVEN MORE GOOD NEWS!

-It’s encouraging to realize that my short stories now have been included in a total of seven print anthologies published in Canada and the Unites States, and numerous online anthologies and ezines.
+It’s encouraging to realize that my short stories now have been included in a total of eight print anthologies published in Canada, the Unites States and Britain, as well as numerous online anthologies and ezines.